FabianGerm/fabiangerm.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to my homepage!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome!
 I'm currently a post-doc in the analysis group at TU Delft.
 Previously I was a MIGS research fellow at the University of Edinburgh and a post-doc at EPFL Lausanne.
 I obtained my PhD in December 2022 at the University of Edinburgh under supervision of István Gyöngy.

 My research areas include:
 - Well-posedness theory of SPDEs